Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Application to the upper bound on translation lengths in Theorem A

 \subsubsection{Suspending train track maps to obtain fold axes in $\FS(\Gamma;\A)$}

 In earlier work \cite[Section~7.1]{HandelMosher:axes} we described how to suspend an irreducible train track representative of an element $\phi \in \Out(F_n)$ to get a fold axis of $\phi$ in the outer space $\X(F_n)$.
-Although that construction was couched in the language of metric marked graphs, it is easily translated into free splitting language by lifting to universal covers, producing an axis in $\FS(F_n)$ having the given train track representative as a first return map; the construction then generalizes as follows.
+Although that construction was couched in the language of metric marked graphs, it is easily translated into free splitting language by lifting to universal covers, producing an axis in $\FS(F_n)$ having the given train track representative as a first return map.
+We generalize that construction here in the setting of $\FS(\Gamma;\A)$, and then we apply it (with other tools) to prove Proposition~\ref{PropLamCollapsed} which will itself be applied in the sequel \cite{HandelMosher:RelComplexHypIII}.

+\paragraph{Suspension axes.} Consider $\phi \in \Out(\Gamma;\A)$, a nonfull $\phi$-invariant free factor system~$\F$ rel $\A$ and an EG-irreducible train track representative $F \from T \to T$ of~$\phi$ with respect to~$\F$.
+We shall construct a ``suspension axis'' of $F$, meaning a fold axis whose first return map is the given map~$F$; see Proposition~\ref{PropFoldAxisConstruction} and Definition~\ref{DefSuspensionAxis} below for a summary.
+There is a subtlety to the construction regarding how vertex sets fit together.
+The vertex set on $T=T_0$ is \emph{given} as part of the data of the train track representative $F \from T \to T$.
+The vertex set on $T_p$ is then \emph{determined} by the requirement that $h^0_p \from T_0 \to T_p$ be a simplicial isomorphism.
+One must then \emph{construct} the factorization $F \from T_0 \xrightarrow{f_1} T_1 \xrightarrow{f_2} \cdots\xrightarrow{f_p} T_p \xrightarrow{h^p_0} T_0$ and the vertex sets on each $T_i$ so that each fold factor $f_i$ takes vertices to vertices.
+This may be impossible if fold factors are chosen carelessly; the solution is to choose maximal fold factors.